amontalenti/elements-of-python-style/README.md

 The most important improvement is that `assert dedupe(items) == dedupe(items)` always holds true.
 For the "bad" version, since `items` is modified in-place, the `num_dupes` found on a second run of the function will always be `0`, since it **removes** the dupes from the passed-in list **as a side effect**.

-If we take our earlier advice on "prefer declarative to imperative", we can make this functions even clearer:
+If we take our earlier advice on "prefer declarative to imperative", we can make this function even clearer:

 ```python
 # best